 For questions related to eligibility, application, selection process, and disbursement, please review our FAQ.
 For all other inquiries, email email@example.com but kindly expect a delay in response due to volume and capacity.
 If you have any technical issues on Submittable, please go to https://www.submittable.com/help/submitter/.

 Artist Relief strives to ensure that artists of all disciplines across the country, in every region, of every race, gender expression, sexual orientation, disability status, and socioeconomic class, have access to this emergency fund.
-To this end, we are keeping the application open until September and working with community leaders on targeted outreach, to reach communities historically underrepresented and excluded from resources.
 To ensure equitable distribution of funds, we encourage artists of color, native and Indigenous artists, immigrant artists, disabled artists, LGBTQIAP+ artists, and artists working outside of major cities to apply.
 For more information, please visit the FAQ.